Menu

 • Through science, children deepen their appreciation of their faith and their God-given talents.

-• Visits within Science have enriched the lives of the children and they are able to discuss how the experience impacted their knowledge and understanding.
+• Visits within science have enriched the lives of the children and they are able to discuss how the experience impacted their knowledge and understanding.

-• Children of all abilities and backgrounds achieve well in Science, reflected in outstanding progress that reveals a clear learning journey.
-Children talk enthusiastically about their learning in Science and are eager to further their learning in the next stages of their education.
+• Children of all abilities and backgrounds achieve well in science, reflected in outstanding progress that reveals a clear learning journey.
+Children talk enthusiastically about their learning in science and are eager to further their learning in the next stages of their education.

 • There is a proven track record of outstanding outcomes as shown in pupils’ scientific ability, their books and their enjoyment of the subject.
 These indicators reflect the impact of deep learning and direct knowledge.

-• Clear outcomes focus and guide Science development plans and drive improvement.
+• Clear outcomes focus and guide science development plans and drive improvement.

 • Students are inspired to follow a pathway towards a scientific career.